 To do that, double-click on the ISO file, open the sources folder, and check if the install.wim file is available or not.
 If yes, follow the next steps.

-You will find a drive letter in the path showing in your File Explorer.
+You will find a drive letter in the path shown in your File Explorer.
 It is recommended to note down the path.

 Search for cmd in the Taskbar search box, and select Run as administrator to open the elevated Command Prompt window.
 After that, enter the following command and hit Enter:

 Don’t forget to replace the drive letter with the original one that you noted earlier.

 You will get all the details mentioned above.